-In 2019, Norwegian catches within only the ecoregion accounted for 41% of the total Norwegian saithe landings in ICES Subarea 2.
-Catches from the entire ICES Subarea 2 (27.2) accounted for 85% of all saithe catches, with Norway and Russia contributing 97% of total catches from this subarea.
-Nearly all landings (99%) were made in the area east of the Lofoten islands and southwards along the Norwegian coast.
-The main fishing gears used are bottom trawls (32% of catches), set nets (36%), purse seine (26%), and bottom seine (5%).
+Norwegian catches within Subarea 2 accounted for 86% of total Norwegian saithe landings from subareas 1 and 2, of which close to 38% were taken in areas overlapping the ecoregion.
+Almost all the saithe catch is taken on the Norwegian shelf.
+The main fishing gears deployed in the shelf area are bottom trawls (32% of catches), set nets (36%), purse-seine (26%), and bottom seine (5%).
+Further offshore and in the northern parts of area 2 bottom trawls take more than 95% of the catch.